fimbullinter/wotan/packages/mithotyn/README.md

 To customize your in-editor linting experience you can use the following configuration options:

-* `displayErrorsAsWarnings: boolean`: Report findings with severity `error` as warning to make them distinguishable from real type errors (e.g. green instead of red squiggles in VS Code)
+* `displayErrorsAsWarnings: boolean`: Report findings with severity `error` as warning to make them distinguishable from real type errors (e.g. yellow instead of red squiggles in VS Code)

 Example: